Minoru/blog.tty8.org/posts/2013-03-24-automounting-with-udev-and-pmount.markdown

   computer `pmount` failed, saying that no medium is present.
 The issue didn't appear if I tried mounting not right away but a few seconds later, so I figured I need to insert some delay here;
+* some files I work with have names with cyrillics in them, so disks should be mounted with UTF-8 encoding;
 * just a detail: my Nook Simple Touch seems to arrange items in the library depending on the access time, so I had to specify `--noatime` option to preserve ordering between mounts.